Talus-Network/nexus/README.md

 # Nexus

+🚨 **DISCLAIMER:PLEASE READ BEFORE CONTRIBUTING OR USING THIS REPO** 🚨

+This repository is **no longer actively maintained for long-term support**.
+The maintainers are currently working on an updated and improved architecture, and as such, this codebase should only be used for **educational purposes** or reference.

+✅ You may explore the code to learn from past implementations.
+❌ Do **NOT** expect long-term updates, bug fixes, or compatibility improvements.
+❌ Do **NOT** contribute new features with the expectation of them being merged for future support.

+For updates on our latest work, follow our [blog][blog].

+Thank you for your understanding! 🙏

+## Overview

 Nexus is the onchain Agentic Framework created by [Talus][talus].
 The current version, provided here, is a sneak preview of our first iteration.
 There are [many ideas](#what-remains-to-be-done) to develop it further but in it's current state it still